featherhawk essences

 • Apply essences topically by the drop or from a spray bottle.
 This is especially effective for physical injuries like bruises, cuts and scrapes.
 It is also an excellent way to administer essences to babies, small children and animals if you want to avoid giving them alcohol by mouth.
 Let the drops fall on their head, put the drops in your hand and rub them into the ears or down the back, rub them into the bottoms of the feet, or drop on the forehead or into the belly button.
 In the case of unconsciousness or other disability, these methods can be used on adults, too.

-In an emergency or crisis you can take any essence you have and its vital, positive frequency will restore harmony and peacefulness.
-Then as soon as possible, test for the most appropriate remedy.
-[Top]
+In an emergency or crisis you can take any essence you have and its vital, positive frequency will help restore harmony and peacefulness.
+Then as soon as possible, test for the most appropriate remedy for the situation.

 Are they safe for babies and children?